 You are not required to hire a reading construction accident injury law firm to handle your personal injury case.
 But the risks of not hiring an attorney to represent you can be detrimental.

-For Reading construction accidents that were workplace incidents, Pennsylvania law provides victims with three years from the date of injury to file a workers’ compensation claim.
+For Reading construction accidents that were involved in a workplace incident, Pennsylvania law provides victims with three years from the date of injury to file a workers’ compensation claim.
 Should your workers’ comp claim be denied, you have three years from the date of injury to file a Claim Petition to appeal.

 Regardless of the reason for denial, the Munley Law Reading construction accident attorneys can make it right.